Oxydoras niger

-Oxydoras niger, the ripsaw catfish or cuiu cuiu, is a species of thorny catfish native to the Amazon, Essequibo and São Francisco basins in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru and Venezuela.
-It is the largest member of the Dorididae family.
-This species grows to a length of 100 centimetres (39 in) SL and weighs up to 13 kilograms (29 lb).
-This species is a minor component of local commercial fisheries.
-It has lateral thorns that can damage any potential predator or handler.
-It feeds by shifting through sand and detecting edible items with the taste receptors in the roof and floor of its mouth.
+Oxydoras niger, commonly known as the ripsaw catfish or cuiu cuiu, is a species of thorny catfish native to the Amazon, Essequibo, and São Francisco river basins in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru and Venezuela.
+It is the largest member of the family Doradidae.
+It grows up to a length of 100 cm and weighs up to 13 kg.

+The species forms a minor part of local commercial fisheries.
+It has lateral thorns that can injure predators and human handlers.
+It feeds by sifting through sand and detecting edible items using taste receptors in the roof and floor of its mouth.

 Ecology

-Oxydoras niger lives over mud in streams and lakes.
-They have been found in water with temperatures ranging from 24 to 29.8 °C, a pH range of 5–9, and an alkalinity range of 42–142.
-It is known to form schools.
-This species feeds on detritus, chironomid and ephemeropteran larvae, and crustaceans.
-They are often found in large freshwater lakes and flooded basins during the rainy season, returning to their main river as these flooded areas recede.
-They are native to the Amazon River and have been found on the East Coast of South America.
-Due to the Amazon River being so large and their habitat increasing during rainy seasons, they have dispersed across wide areas.
-This has allowed them to survive successfully despite struggling with reproduction.
+Oxydoras niger has been recorded in waters with temperatures ranging from 24–29.8 °C, a pH range of 5–9, and an alkalinity range of 42–142.
+It feeds on detritus, chironomid larvae, ephemeropteran larvae, and crustaceans.
+The species is known to form schools.

+It typically inhabits muddy streams and lakes.
+During the rainy season, ripsaw catfish often migrate to large freshwater lakes and flooded basins, returning to their main river channel as floodwaters recede.
+Its wide distribution across the Amazon River is facilitated by the extensive river system and seasonal expansion of flood habitats.

 In the aquarium

-Oxydoras niger is a popular aquarium fish species.
-In the hobby, it goes by many names, including black talking catfish, razorback catfish, mother of snails catfish, ripsaw catfish and black doradid.
-This species grows to a large size and is often bought by unsuspecting aquarists when small.
-They rapidly outgrow smaller tanks, so the aquarium should be as large as possible.
-O. niger are especially light shy and should be provided with sheltered areas to hide.
-Although these fish are peaceful, very small tankmates are still at risk of being eaten.
-This species readily accepts prepared foods.
-O. niger has not been bred under aquarium conditions.
+Oxydoras niger is kept in aquaria, where it is known by several common names, including black talking catfish, mother of snails catfish, ripsaw catfish and black doradid.
+The species grows to a large size and is often sold as a juvenile, when aquarists may underestimate its eventual space requirements.
+It can rapidly outgrow smaller tanks, so it requires a very large enclosure.
+Although generally peaceful, it may eat very small tankmates.
+The species readily accepts prepared foods, but has not been bred under aquarium conditions.

 Behavior

-There have not been many studies on this species as to how they behave in the wild, although it is evident they require cover to feel comfortable.
-They have rarely been spotted freely swimming, often hiding for most of their daily life.
-Studies have observed that around two-thirds of the fish in the wild were found in the daytime, which contradicts studies done on them in captivity.
-It was observed that they would not venture from their cover, despite how dark their environments were.
-Behavior may vary with age as older individuals in captivity have been seen roaming their cages regardless of light or cover.
-Whether this is due to them realizing there are no predators in captivity or is just unusual behavior from isolation is unknown.
+Few studies have examined the behaviour of Oxydoras niger in the wild, although the species appears to require cover.
+It is rarely observed swimming in open water and often remains hidden for most of the day.
+Field observations found that around two-thirds of individuals were recorded during the daytime, contrasting with observations of the species in captivity.
+In captivity, individuals have been observed remaining under cover even in dark conditions.
+Behaviour may vary with age, as older individuals in captivity have been observed moving around their enclosures regardless of light or cover.
+It is unclear whether this behaviour results from the absence of predators in captivity or from conditions associated with isolation.